pozar/mark_in_a_box/Docs/Construction.md

 I wanted a way have the code really not care about the file name convention for the audio files.
 At startup, I wanted it to just go out and count the files in the root directory and then play a random file number when the button was pushed.
 I also wanted it to play one cut when powered up to have confidence that the box was working.

 The box design was one that happened to be handy in the studio space I was using but ended up being perfect for the application.
-It is a six-sided box, almost cylindar in design.
+It is a six-sided box, almost cylinder in design.
 In painting it gold, it has a bit of a "urn" look to it.
 I am going to skip how to build a six sided box in this document.
 You can look for multi-sided glue joints router bits.

-The box really shouldn't be opened by the person interactiving with it.
+The box really shouldn't be opened by the person using with it.
 This gave me a bit of latitude in not worrying about what the inside looks like.
 It also gave me a way to make a closed box speaker enclosure (see: http://audiojudgement.com/sealed-enclosure-closed-box).
 I think having the audio come from the box is important to have some of the effects I wanted.

 # Parts List